Skip to main content

 Hello World!

-To install JDK 11, use:
+To install JDK 17 on RHEL 8, use:

-$ sudo yum install java-11-openjdk-devel
+$ sudo yum install java-17-openjdk-devel

-Then run Java “Hello World” as follows:
+Then, run Java “Hello World” as follows:

 $ cat > HelloWorld.java <<HELLO